botlabs-gg/yagpdb-docs-v2/content/docs/moderation/advanced-automoderator/overview.md

 Advanced automoderator operates on the basis of user-configurable rules, which trigger on specific actions and conditions to produce certain effects.
 Collections of rules are referred to as rulesets.

-Finally, there are lists you can create, which can be used to black- or whitelist words or domains.
+Finally, there are lists you can create, which can be used to black- or allowlist words or domains.

 ## Overview